silogramd/Philosofound/README.md

 **Philosofound**
 The back end to our philosofound project

+TODO:
+query for userId in question and answer should get all users then see if user.getId == userId and get all the questions for those

 Currently implemented: questions, answers, basic user info (name + email) User is written but not functional for testing purposes - we want a working question answer interface first